Police identify suspect in Brown University shooting, probe link with MIT killing

 The source, who spoke on condition of anonymity as they were not authorised to discuss the matter, did not provide more details on the identification of the suspect or why investigators think the two cases may be linked.

+On Thursday night, officers in SWAT gear and law enforcement vehicles, including some police cars from Providence and the Rhode Island State Police, were seen surrounding a storage facility in Salem, New Hampshire, about 30km north of downtown Boston.
+The source familiar with the probe said the police activity in Salem was related to the investigation.

-Authorities have been conducting a manhunt since the Dec 13 shooting inside a classroom building at Brown University shook Rhode Island's capital city of Providence.
+The manhunt since Saturday's shooting inside a classroom building at Brown University has left students and residents of Providence, Rhode Island, “restless and eager” for an arrest, said Mayor Brett Smiley.
 Two students were killed and at least eight were wounded.

 Two days later, MIT professor Nuno Loureiro, 47, was fatally shot in his home in Brookline, Massachusetts on Monday (Dec 15) evening.
-Brookline is around 79km north of Brown's campus.
+Brookline is around 80km north of Brown's campus.

 Earlier this week, a Federal Bureau of Investigation official said authorities did not believe there was a link between Saturday's shooting at Brown and the MIT professor's murder.
 Loureiro was a member of the departments of nuclear science and engineering and physics as well as MIT's Plasma Science and Fusion Centre.